Ships USPS Media Mail $2.75.

 Creative Work by Amber Carpenter, Tegan Grant, Barbara Haas.
 Alexandria Kapczynski, Sheree Mack, E. Manning-Pogé, Tina Minkowitz, Michele Patrizi, Allegra Perhaes, Sam Samson, and More!

-Sinister Wisdom Issue #87: “Tribute to Adrienne Rich”
+Sinister Wisdom Issue #87: “Tribute to Adrienne Rich” SOLD OUT

 Features work by Cheryl Clarke, Rachel Tzvia Back, Elliott batTzedek, Elana Dykewomon, Stephania Byrd, Jocelyn Heath, Jewelle Gomez, Antonia Matthew, Alexis Pauline Gumbs, Lynda Koolish, Jenny Factor, Chris Shorne, Bekah Steimel, and Alison Bechdel.
 Obituary for Leigh Star and more!

-Sinister Wisdom Issue #77: “Environmental Issues, Lesbian Concerns”
+Sinister Wisdom Issue #77: “Environmental Issues, Lesbian Concerns” SOLD OUT

 Lesbians understand why Earth is called “Mother Earth.”
 As daughters of Earth Mother we honor our female bond through song and praise, respect her as she cycles through our lives.
 We perform rituals, we raise our heads, hearts, and arms to her, appreciating her for her never-ending breathe of life-air, land, her seas, rivers, mountains, valleys and her deserts.
 We love her and honor her.
 We pray to her for continuance of her gifts to us, her feminine glory, and her essence of life like a mother breast-feeding life-giving milk to her child.